Allaman/nvim/README.md

 | x   | Languagetool integration                               |
 | y   | YAML integration (only in YAML files)                  |
 | z   | Spell bindings                                         |

+## User configuration (experimental)

+The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, SpaceVim, etc but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
+Based upon this idea I implemented some further lightweight configuration options that might be useful.

+All options can be found in `./lua/user-conf.lua`.

 ## Remove plugins